Eaten Alive!: Production

 Eaten Alive! was part of the cannibal boom and filmed before the release of Cannibal Holocaust.
 The film uses a more traditional adventure film narrative opposed to the mondo film style of previous cannibal films.
-The film uses footage taken from other cannibal films, including Man from the Deep River (1972), Last Cannibal World (1977) and The Mountain of the Cannibal God (1978).
+The film uses footage taken from other cannibal films, including Lenzi's own Man from the Deep River (1972), Last Cannibal World (1977) and The Mountain of the Cannibal God (1978).
+The plot of the film was heavily inspired by the 1978 Jonestown massacre.

+Filming took place on-location in Sri Lanka, New York City, and Niagara Falls, New York.

 Release

 The film was released in Italy on March 20, 1980.
 It was released under the alternative title Doomed to Die in the United States.

 Reception

 From contemporary reviews, the Monthly Film Bulletin noted that the plotting and staging of the film as "chaotic" while finding that the film was "brightened by occasional moments of unintended hilarity, as when the drugged ambrosia is ritually consumed to the accompaniment of a robust chorus of 'The Battle Hymn of the Republic.'"

 From retrospective reviews, the assistant professor Danny Shipka of Louisiana State University described the film as Lenzi capitalizing on public interest in cult leader Jim Jones and referring to it as a "ridiculous film".
 Online film database AllMovie gave the film a one and a half star out of five rating, noting that the film includes "Stone Age cannibals, a Jim Jones-type cult, hired assassins, and gratuitous animal slaughters thrown onscreen every five minutes just to keep the viewer awake."
 The review also commented on the themes of the film, stating that "both of the leading characters are given a backstory of having exploited blacks in their Alabama cotton mill, only to lose all their ill-gotten money and – in one case – pay the ultimate price, as one underclass avenges another half a world away.
 In more talented hands, there could have been a real statement made with this film.
 As it turns out, the only statement most viewers are likely to come away with is 'yuck.'"